 4. Segment your data for hyper-personalisation

-Text messages already feel familiar and intimate, especially when you add hyper-personalization through data segmentation.
+Text messages already feel familiar and intimate, especially when you add hyper-personalisation through data segmentation.
 It takes a few more steps but makes better use of existing data to ensure repeat purchases from loyal customers.